JeanTheDreamer/Diagnostic-Tool-for-Assessing-and-Increasing-the-Sustainability-of-Renewable-Energy-Projects/README.md

 7. [Contact](#contact)

 ## Introduction
-The Excel SDG Assessment Tool simplifies the complex process of evaluating projects against the United Nations Sustainable Development Goals.
-Developed to assist in the structured assessment and visualization of alignment with SDGs, this tool helps in the decision-making process by providing clear, colour-coded insights into how well projects align with each SDG.
+The DTAI-SDG Tool simplifies the complex process of evaluating projects against the United Nations Sustainable Development Goals (SDGs).
+Developed to assist in the structured assessment and visualization of alignment with SDGs, this tool aids in the decision-making process by providing clear, traffic-light insights into how well projects align with each SDG and how decision-makers can make relevant decisions to better achieve the sustainability of renewable projects.

 ## Features
 - **Color-coded Visualization**: Utilizes a unique color-coding system to highlight SDG alignment directly within Excel.